kategable/nx/docs/blog/2023-11-22-unit-testing-expo.md

 });
 ```

-For example, one of my stateful components’ unit test will become:
+For example, one of my stateful components' unit test will become:

 ```typescript
 import React from 'react';